-They are a small-sized rabbit weighing around 756 grams to 1153 grams and measuring 408 mm in length on average.
+They are small-sized rabbits weighing around 756 grams to 1153 grams and measuring 408 mm in length on average.

-The Appalachian cottontails has a light-yellow-brown fur with brown and red patches on the neck.
+The Appalachian cottontails have a light-yellow-brown fur with brown and red patches on the neck.
 These rabbits are well adapted to colder climates and are usually active at dusk and dawn.

 They hide in burrows or logs during the day to escape and to avoid predators.

-The Appalachian cottontail can be found in mountainous areas between 610 to 770 meters of elevation.
+The Appalachian cottontail can be found in mountainous areas between 610 to 770 meters.
 They have excellent senses with heightened smell, hearing, and sight.

 Big Brown Bat

-They live in all types of habitats, with a lifespan ranging from 18 to 20 years.
+They live in all types of habitats, ranging from 18 to 20 years.
 This animal carries a lot of diseases, including rabies and parasites such as tapeworms and fleas.

 They measure from 11 to 13 cm, with a wingspan from 32 to 40 cm, and it weighs from 15 to 26 g.

-The bobcat is a nocturnal and elusive, midsize wildcat related to the lynx.
+The bobcat is a nocturnal, elusive, midsize wildcat related to the lynx.
 Their appearance is like a big domestic cat with a bobbed tail.

 The bobcat is a carnivore and eats raccoons, squirrels, rodents, rabbits, birds, reptiles, skunks, and sometimes even deer.